The Mi electric toothbrush is far from a bad toothbrush and is certainly not bad value.

 Like the brush handle itself, the prices vary a little, but typically £10 for a pack of 3 brush heads is what you can expect to pay, making them £3.33 each.

 It should be noted, that these heads can also be a little tricky to get hold of, as they are not stocked on shop shelves like the Oral-B, Sonicare and Colgate brush heads are.

 Here at Electric Teeth, we like to calculate a rough benchmark of the cost of ownership, for the sake of comparison.

 Using the average cost (based on one user) and ownership over 3 years, the Xiaomi Mi smart electric toothbrush will cost £69 or 6p per day to own.

 This price does exclude the cost of water, toothpaste and electric to charge it.
 This price also works on some assumptions, but you get a rough idea.

-As I have already mentioned, the best alternative is the Oral-B Teen in my opinion.
+As I have already mentioned, the best alternatives are the Oral-B Teen or Oclean X Pro Elite in my opinion.

-Similarly featured, most notably the Bluetooth connection and smart tracking of the cleaning, this brush works out at the same cost, 6p per day.
+Similarly featured, most notably the Bluetooth connection and smart tracking of the cleaning, the Teen works out at the same cost, 6p per day.

 Considering the Oral-B is the more tried and tested option and more readily available in the UK, it is really the better buy.